Loading...

 Portion Control

-Drink plenty of water throughout the meal to help with digestion and control blood sugar levels.
+Drink plenty of water throughout your meal.
+Adequate hydration can assist in the digestion process and help manage blood sugar levels.

 healthspan-mbl